 An actor, comedian, impressionist and writer who began his comedy career doing voices for Spitting Image, this is Hugh Dennis.
-Together with comedy partner Steve Punt, who he met as a Cambridge University student, he formed half of The Mary Whitehouse Experience.
+Together with comedy partner Steve Punt, who he met as a Cambridge University student, he formed half of The Mary Whitehouse Experience and has gone to be very successful!

 - In my experience, the married man’s allowance is… about once a month.
 (At taxation awards ceremony.)